chilcano/ghpages-holosec/_posts/2020-04-09-building-an-affordable-remote-devops-desktop-on-aws.md

 <!-- more -->

 This article uses Terraform to provision a cheap AWS EC2 Spot instance.
 The approximate cost will be less of 10 euros/month for a `m1.small` instance located in `us-east-1` region.
-Also I'll share the Github repository with all Terraform scripts where you will be able to change the configuration.
+Also I’ll share the Github repository with all Terraform scripts where you will be able to change the configuration.

 ## Getting started